crcn/figmark/README.md

 ### Generating strongly typed templates

-If you're using TypeScript, you can generated typed definition files.
+If you're using TypeScript, you can generated typed definition files from your designs.
 Assuming that you have the required paperclip dependencies installed (`npm install paperclip paperclip-cli paperclip-compiler-react`), go ahead and run:

 ```
 paperclip "./src/**/*.pc" --definition --write --compiler=paperclip-compiler-react